pgbouncer/pgbouncer/test/README.md

 ### `stress.py`

-Stress test, see source for details.
+Stress test, see source code for details.
 Requires Python and `psycopg2` module.